Humphrey Bogart: Navy

-With no viable career options, Bogart enlisted in the United States Navy in the spring of 1918 (during World War I), and served as a coxswain.
-He recalled later, "At eighteen, war was great stuff.
+With no viable career options, Bogart enlisted in the United States Navy in the spring of 1918, during World War I. He recalled later, "At eighteen, war was great stuff.
 Paris!
 Sexy French girls!
 Hot damn!"
 Bogart was recorded as a model sailor, who spent most of his sea time after the armistice ferrying troops back from Europe.
-Bogart left the service on June 18, 1919 at the rank of boatswain's mate third class.
-During the Second World War, Bogart attempted to re-enlist in the Navy but was rejected due to his age.
+Bogart left the service on June 18, 1919, at the rank of Petty Officer 2nd Class.
+During World War II, Bogart attempted to re-enlist in the Navy but was rejected due to his age.
 He then volunteered for the Coast Guard Temporary Reserve in 1944, patrolling the California coastline in his yacht, the Santana.

 He may have received his trademark scar and developed his characteristic lisp during his naval stint.
 There are several conflicting stories.
 In one, his lip was cut by shrapnel when his ship (the USS Leviathan) was shelled.
 The ship was never shelled, however, and Bogart may not have been at sea before the armistice.
 Another story, held by longtime friend Nathaniel Benchley, was that Bogart was injured while taking a prisoner to Portsmouth Naval Prison in Kittery, Maine.
 While changing trains in Boston, the handcuffed prisoner reportedly asked Bogart for a cigarette.
 When Bogart looked for a match, the prisoner smashed him across the mouth with the cuffs (cutting Bogart's lip) and fled before being recaptured and imprisoned.
 In an alternative version, Bogart was struck in the mouth by a handcuff loosened while freeing his charge; the other handcuff was still around the prisoner's wrist.
 By the time Bogart was treated by a doctor, a scar had formed.
 David Niven said that when he first asked Bogart about his scar, however, he said that it was caused by a childhood accident.
 "Goddamn doctor", Bogart later told Niven.
 "Instead of stitching it up, he screwed it up."
 According to Niven, the stories that Bogart got the scar during wartime were made up by the studios.
 His post-service physical did not mention the lip scar, although it noted many smaller scars.
 When actress Louise Brooks met Bogart in 1924, he had scar tissue on his upper lip which Brooks said Bogart may have had partially repaired before entering the film industry in 1930.
 Brooks said that his "lip wound gave him no speech impediment, either before or after it was mended."